Tudat/tudat/developerGuide/extendingJSON/validation.rst

 Unidimensional array inference
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As explained above, unidimensional array inference is a capability of the validator to generate a :literal:`std::vector< T >` with one single element when the user provides an object convertible to type :literal:`T` but an object convertible to type :literal:`std::vector< T >` is expected.
+Unidimensional array inference is a capability of the validator to generate a :literal:`std::vector< T >` with one single element when the user provides an object convertible to type :literal:`T` but an object convertible to type :literal:`std::vector< T >` is expected.
 This feature is not implemented in the :literal:`getValue` function, but in the custom implementation of the :class:`std::vector`'s :literal:`from_json` function.
 This means that the following will work:

 .. code-block:: cpp